eagle ray close up in hamelin bay wa

 Hamelin Bay Beach

-Hamelin Bay Stingrays
+Snorkelling in Hamelin Bay

-Fishing at Hamelin Bay
+Fishing in Hamelin Bay

 The beach is packed with fishermen in Autumn for the annual Salmon Run.
 It is such a huge event that recreational fishermen contribute a staggering $331 million to the State’s economy each year.
 Schools of migrating Western Australian Salmon, which are different from the pink-fleshed Atlantic salmon, attract many visitors to the Southwest.